SprocketTools/SprocketBot/README.md

 - The contest(s) cause excessive strain on the server or break it (which I would be impressed to actually see, no contest ever ran in Sprocket Official's history would have managed to do this *except the Ambushed! challenge*)

 This doesn't mean I won't help to ensure the contests are set up as intended though.
 Should issues like these arise, please contact me through Discord for fastest response.

+### Note that this may change as Sprocket Bot is integrated with https://sprockettools.github.io in the near future.

 ##
 ** **